GSEA-MSigDB/msigdb-xml-browser/README.md

 # Dependencies

 GSEA Desktop is 100% Pure Java.
 Java 8 is required for our pre-built binaries.
-Builds against other versions of Java may be possible but are unsupported.  **Oracle Java is recommended as there are known issues with OpenJDK.**
+Builds against other versions of Java may be possible but are unsupported.  **Oracle Java is recommended as there are known issues when running with OpenJDK.**

 See the [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) file for a full list of the MSigDB XML Browser library dependencies.
 In our binary builds, all required 3rd party library code is bundled into the single self-contained MSigDB XML Browser jar file so that no additional downloads or installation are required.